Argent77/A7-HiddenGameplayOptions/HiddenGameplayOptions/readme/readme.txt

 Option can be found in Gameplay section.

+5. Add in-game option "Hotkeys On Tooltips"

+When this option is enabled tooltips will display hotkeys when available.

+Option can be found in Gameplay section.

-5. Add in-game option "Show trigger icons on tab"
+6. Add in-game option "Show trigger icons on tab"

 Setting this option reveals more information about interactive regions when pressing the TAB key.

 Option can be found in Gameplay section.

-6. Add in-game option "Allow Spacebar in Dialogs" (only available in PST:EE)
+7. Add in-game option "Allow Spacebar in Dialogs" (only available in PST:EE)

 Setting this option allows you to use the spacebar to continue in dialogs.

 Option can be found in Gameplay section.

-7. Add in-game option "Limits druidic spells for Cleric/Ranger" (not available in PST:EE)
+8. Add in-game option "Limits druidic spells for Cleric/Ranger" (not available in PST:EE)

 Setting this option limits druidic spell levels to level 3 for Cleric/Rangers (as per D&D rules).

 Option can be found in Gameplay section.

-8. Add in-game option "3E Sneak Attack"
+9. Add in-game option "3E Sneak Attack"

 Setting this option activates Sneak Attack and Crippling Strike, which are special abilities similar to those from 3rd Edition Dungeons & Dragons rules.